johneckert/property-hub/README.md

 ```

 ### Configuration
-- Set up environment variables by creating a .env file based on .env.example.
-- Update configuration files in config/database.yml with your PostgreSQL credentials.
+- Update configuration files in config/database.yml with your PostgreSQL credentials if required.

 ### Database Setup